Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Introduction

 The field of \gls{xai} sheds light onto the previously non-transparent prediction behavior of \glspl{dnn}, providing insights into their internal reasoning.
-While traditional local \gls{xai} methods focus on feature importance for individual predictions, global \gls{xai} approaches and mechanistic interpretability aim to understand overall model behavior by explaining the roles of internal representations and encoded features~\citep{achtibat2023attribution,fel2023craft,zhang2021invertible}.
-Recently, these insights have been utilized to systematically uncover model weaknesses like shortcut behavior.
+While traditional local \gls{xai} methods focus on feature importance for individual predictions, global \gls{xai} approaches aim to understand overall model behavior by explaining the roles of internal representations and encoded features~\citep{achtibat2023attribution,fel2023craft,zhang2021invertible}.
+Recently, these insights have been utilized to uncover model weaknesses like shortcut behavior.
 Current methods either detect outlier explanations for biased data samples~\citep{lapuschkin2019unmasking,anders2022finding,dreyer2024understanding} or outlier model concept representations~\citep{bykov2023dora,neuhaus2023spurious,pahde2023reveal}.
-Beyond revealing model weaknesses, \gls{xai} is also capable of identifying data-related issues causing the undesired behavior.
-Most related to our work, the iterative Reveal2Revise framework~\citep{pahde2023reveal} consists of the four steps (a) bias revealing, (b) bias modeling, \ie, learning accurate bias representations, (c) model revision to unlearn shortcuts, and (d) re-evaluation.
-However, while it primarily focuses on model revision, it provides limited insights into bias revelation and modeling steps.
-This can lead to imperfect bias representations, limiting the effectiveness of the mitigation step.
-To fill this gap, we enhance the Reveal2Revise framework by providing a robust methodological foundation for the bias revelation and modeling steps to (semi-)automatically annotate and enrich datasets, leveraging insights from \gls{xai}, as illustrated in Fig.~\ref{fig:title_figure}.
-Specifically, we discuss bias identification from both data and model perspectives, \mbox{(\circlednumblue{1})} enabling expert-guided validation of model behavior.
-Moreover, \mbox{(\circlednumblue{2})} we learn a model-internal bias representation, referred to as bias model, from an initial set of biased samples using \glspl{cav}.
-We then \mbox{(\circlednumblue{3})} introduce the retrieval of biased data samples using the learned bias model, \mbox{(\circlednumblue{4})} enabling its iterative improvement.
-Furthermore, \mbox{(\circlednumblue{5})} using the refined bias model for spatial bias localization, we enrich the dataset with extracted sample- and pixel-level annotations, which are used in the bias mitigation and evaluation steps of the Reveal2Revise framework to improve the generalization capabilities of \gls{ai} models.
+The purpose of this work is to review interpretability-driven shortcut detection and bias mitigation methods.
+Specifically, we focus on comprehensive frameworks such as Reveal2Revise~\citep{pahde2023reveal}, which consists of the four steps (a) bias revealing, (b) bias modeling, \ie, learning accurate bias representations, (c) model revision to unlearn shortcuts, and (d) re-evaluation.
+While we review related work in the first three steps, we put special attention on the bias detection and modeling steps.
+We further extend the framework with bias annotation capabilities to (semi-)automatically annotate and enrich datasets, leveraging insights from \gls{xai}, as shown in Fig.~\ref{fig:title_figure} (see Appendix~\ref{app:algorithm} for an algorithmic overview).
+Specifically, we discuss bias identification from both data and model perspectives, enabling expert-guided validation of model behavior\footnote{Ideally, this is done by an interdisciplinary group consisting of model developers and domain experts.}~\mbox{(\circlednumblue{1})}.
+Moreover, we learn a model-internal bias representation, referred to as bias model, from an initial set of biased samples using \glspl{cav}~\mbox{(\circlednumblue{2})}.
+We then introduce the retrieval of biased data samples using the learned bias model~\mbox{(\circlednumblue{3})}, enabling its iterative improvement~\mbox{(\circlednumblue{4})}.
+Further using the refined bias model for spatial bias localization~\mbox{(\circlednumblue{5})}, we enrich the dataset with extracted sample- and feature-level bias annotations, which are used in the bias mitigation and evaluation steps of the Reveal2Revise framework to improve the generalization capabilities of \gls{ml} models.